 Any help would be appreciated....

-My RedSled (no computers, no fuel injection, no emissions crap, no problems...)
+My RedSled (NO computers, fuel injection, emissions crap, Lighting Control Module, TCC, NO problems...)